 • Overweight or obese people suffering from celiac disease are likely to lose weight by going gluten free.

-• No studies have been published to date, but according to Dr. Davis even those not suffering from celiac disease can lose a significant amount of weight on a gluten free diet.
+• No studies have been published to date, but according to Dr. Davis, even those not suffering from celiac disease can lose a significant amount of weight on a gluten free diet.

 • People who cut gluten from their diet but increase their consumption of other foods, including packaged gluten free replacement foods that are high in calories, will not stand to lose much weight, if any, by following this type of diet.

 • Those who steer clear of packaged gluten free foods that are high in calories, carbs, and sugars, will get the best result from this diet.
-Avoiding these and centering your diet around fresh vegetables, lean meats, nuts, cheese, and eggs, along with small amounts of fresh fruit and gluten free grains, is the way to go.
+Avoiding these and centering your diet around fresh vegetables, lean meats, nuts, Greek yogurt, and eggs, along with small amounts of fresh fruit and gluten free grains, is the way to go.

 So by all means, give gluten free diet foods a go.
 Just keep in mind that eliminating gluten from your diet may not have a greater effect on weight loss than any other good weight loss plan will.